MelSumner/womeninstem/README.md

 ## Ways to contribute

-There are many ways to contribute to an open source project.
+There are many ways to contribute to this open source project.

 - Design
 - Code